sitewaerts/cordova-plugin-document-viewer/README.md

 ![screenshot](doc/android/screenshot01.png) &nbsp;&nbsp; ![screenshot](doc/android/screenshot02.png)

-## Missing Features / Known Bugs ##
+## Known issues ##

- Enhance iOS Performance in Double Page Mode.
+- Enhance iOS Performance in Double Page Mode.

- Add transparent support for online files.
+- Add transparent support for online files.

- The external Viewer App (Android) cannot access files stored in app private directories.
+- The external Viewer App (Android) cannot access files stored in app private directories.
 Due to this fact, the plugin copies a file to a shared temp folder before starting the viewer.
 When the viewer is closed, the temp file is immediately deleted.
 While the viewer is running, a sophisticated user may 'steel' the file from the shared temp directory.
 We are still searching for a better solution, any good idea is welcome.

- Add support for pdf forms.
+- Add support for pdf forms.

- Add fulltext search features.
+- Add fulltext search features.

- Add user bookmark support.
+- Add user bookmark support.

- Add support for additional mime types like dwg, docx etc.
+- Add support for additional mime types like dwg, docx etc.

- Optimize user experience for small screens.
+- Optimize user experience for small screens.
 Currently the viewer components are tested and optimized on tablets only.

- Let developers provide graphics for buttons at runtime.
+- Let developers provide graphics for buttons at runtime.

 ## Credits ##